sageradh1/asmi-mobapi/README.md

 			  "message": "Filesize limit exceeded"
 			}
 		```
-		When the userid doesnot exist or is offline:
+		When the userid doesnot exist or is not logged in yet:
 		```javascript
 			{
 			  "data": "",